 Tell your healthcare provider about any side effect that bothers you or that does not go away.

-These are not all the side effects of BEVESPI AEROSPHERE.
-Ask your healthcare provider or pharmacist for more information.
+These are not all the possible side effects of BEVESPI AEROSPHERE.
+For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 You may also report side effects to AstraZeneca at 1-800-236-9933.

 - Store BEVESPI AEROSPHERE at room temperature between 68°F to 77°F (20°C to 25°C).

 - Do not put a hole in the BEVESPI AEROSPHERE canister.

 - Do not use or store BEVESPI AEROSPHERE near heat or a flame.
 Temperatures above 120°F (49°C) may cause the canister to burst.

 - Do not throw the BEVESPI AEROSPHERE canister into a fire or an incinerator.